rehierl/node-tree-outliner/1-3-hierarchies/1-3-characteristic-subset.md

 That is, (css(s) != {}) is true for some (s in P).

 (2.1) The result is a unique (s in P).
-That is, because css is then guaranteed to be in CSS(h).
+That is because css is then guaranteed to be in CSS(h).

 Note that each hierarchy always has at least one non-empty CSS.
-That is, because each hierarchy always has at least one leaf set.
+That is because each hierarchy always has at least one leaf set.

 Note that there is only one case possible (i.e. case-1.1) such that no unique result can be returned, even though the input (css in CSS(h)) is valid (i.e.